Twardykolo/Wyspa_Wilkow/README.md

 # Wyspa_Wilkow
-This is a simple simulation game written using Python and PyGame.
+This is a simple simulation game written using Python and PyGame as well as Object Oriented Programming.
 It's goal is to simulate behaviour of wolfs and rabbits on an island.

 # How it works